 The central objective of Moosewatch is to hike and search as much area as possible for moose bones.
 The bones of these moose provide a great deal of information: cause of death, age at time of death, year of death, and the condition of the moose at the time death.
 More that 4300 Isle Royale moose have been discovered and examined.
 The project curates the world’s largest collection of moose bones.
 A great deal of what we know about Isle Royale’s moose come from these bones.

-Other objectives of Moosewatch expeditions vary, and include observing moose to estimate spring-time, hair loss (which is an indication of ticks have impacted moose), collecting wolf scat for DNA analysis, and more.
+Other objectives of Moosewatch expeditions vary, and include observing moose to estimate spring-time, hair loss (which is an indication of ticks having impacted moose), collecting wolf scat for DNA analysis, and more.

 Special note on wolves. – It is very important that you understand that Moosewatch is not intended to be an opportunity to observe wolves.
 Seeing a wolf during MooseWatch is extremely unlikely.
 We go out of our way to avoid any kind of interaction with wolves.
 Isle Royale wolves face a daily struggle in summer to raise growing pups and to stay alive themselves.
 For these and other reasons, human contact is not desired.